michal-harish/enrondata/README.md

     > cd enrondata
     > ./gradlew build

-Run the application using the generated script passing data mount location
+Run the application using the generated script passing the parallelism (16 is good for m4.2xlarge instance) and the data mount location:

     > sudo ./build/scripts/enronapp 16 /data